History and DistributionHISTORY

 Dispersal of the black-legged tick into new, receptive habitats

 Lyme disease is now endemic (prevalent) in the Northeast and much of the North Central United States including Wisconsin, Illinois, Indiana, and Pennsylvania.
 Lyme disease is also endemic in the Northwest United States, being vectored by Ixodes pacificus, the western black-legged tick.
 Click here to view the CDC's national Lyme disease risk map.
 Historically, the only endemic region in Michigan has been Menominee County in the Upper Peninsula, bordering a highly endemic region of Wisconsin.
-Recently, however, populations of infected black-legged ticks have been found in Southwest Michigan (Berrien, Cass, Van Buren, Allegan, and Ottawa Counties).
-Click on the image below to see the newest information on SW Michigan.
+Recently, however, populations of infected black-legged ticks have been found in Western Lower Michigan.
+Click on the image below to see the newest information on Lyme disease risk in Michigan.

 In Michigan, the first official reported human case of Lyme disease was in 1985.
-Cases have now been reported in both the upper and lower peninsula although most cases are still acquired out-of-state.
-It is anticipated, however, that the number of cases reported will continue to increase due to public and medical personnel education, and expanding tick ranges.
+Cases have now been reported in both the upper and lower peninsula and are increasing.
+It is anticipated that the number of cases reported will continue to increase due to public and medical personnel education, and expanding tick ranges.
 It is always prudent, to use precautions when recreating in wooded areas.
 Over the counter products containing DEET or permethrins ARE EFFECTIVE against ticks.